BENEFITING: Catholic Near East Welfare Association

 Catholic Near East Welfare Association wrote -

-In Ethiopia, there’s an 8 year-old called Eremias.
+In drought-stricken Ethiopia, there’s an 8 year-old called Eremias.
 He’s underweight for his age.
 At dawn, he’ll begin his six-mile walk to class.
-Once there, he’ll receive a simple lunch, the first time he’s eaten in days.
+Once he’s there, he’ll receive a simple lunch, the first time he’s eaten in days.

 Can you help us keep their classrooms open?
 Contribute today, and you’ll ensure these kids receive an education.
 Plus meals and vaccinations to keep them strong.